thesherifff/Battleships-INC/README.md

 I believe that good design allows users to understand and engage with the product with minimal effort.

 -As a new player, I want to be confronted with the rules of the game.

 -As a new player, I want to effortlessly understand the rules of the game.

 -As a new player, I want to be challenged and given a clear objective, i.e. Win the game.

-Returning Visitor Goals
+## Returning Visitor Goals

--As an experienced player, I want to win against the CPU.
+- As an experienced player, I want to win against the CPU.

-Frequent User Goals
+## Frequent User Goals

--As a Frequent User, I want to stay updated and hone my skills.
+- As a Frequent User, I want to stay updated and hone my skills.

 ### User Expectations:
 -A fun and engaging game that allows for a winner and loser.